Exercise 1.2 (Box-Muller transform)

 Exercise 1.6 (ratio-of-uniforms method, Gamma distribution)

-First note that $\Gamma(\alpha,\theta) \overset{\rm d}= \theta\Gamma(\alpha,1)$ so we will consider the case $\theta=1$.
-The distribution $\Gamma(\alpha,1)$ has the density proportional to
+First note that \Gamma(\alpha,\theta) \overset{\rm d}= \theta\Gamma(\alpha,1) so we will consider the case \theta=1.
+The distribution \Gamma(\alpha,1) has the density proportional to f(z) = z^{\alpha-1}e^{-z}\mathbb{1}_{z\geq 0}.

 Note that the next simulation algorithm does not require the knowledge of the normalizing constant of the density, this is the interest of such a technique.\\

-We apply Proposition 1.3.5 with $r=d=1$.
+We apply Proposition 1.3.5 with r=d=1.

-Following Lemma 1.3.6 we easily observe that $z\mapsto f(z)$ and $z\mapsto z^2 f(z)$ are bounded, and they both have a unique maximum.
-Solving $(\log(f(z)))^{\prime} = 0$ we get $\sup_z{f(z)} = f(\alpha-1)$.
-Similarly $\sup_z{z^2 f(z)} = (\alpha+1)^2f(\alpha+1)$.\\
+Following Lemma 1.3.6 we easily observe that z\mapsto f(z) and z\mapsto z^2 f(z) are bounded, and they both have a unique maximum.
+Solving (\log(f(z)))^{\prime} = 0 we get \sup_z{f(z)} = f(\alpha-1).
+Similarly \sup_z{z^2 f(z)} = (\alpha+1)^2f(\alpha+1).\\

 Now using Lemma 1.3.6 we obtain